surawut-jirasaktavee/course-mlops-zoomcamp/08-project-capstone/README.md

 Reproducibility are based on specific configuration above and already proved with `Mac M1 Air`

+## Project structure

-This project repository contains 2 folders.
+This project repository contains 2 folders and a README.md

 1. dataset folder contains train and test datasets.
 2. code folder contains the main source code with configurations file includes.